dekrus/Fallout2MechanicsMiniRework/README.md

 Changes how misses work in a more "logical" way.

 - Expanded the area for hitting a random target in the path of a bullet / throwing weapon.
 - To hit the eyes and groin, it is now necessary that the target be turned to face you, now it will not work to hit the eyes by shooting in the back of the head.
-Aimed shot to the eyes while the target isn't facing you will always turn into headshots, the same happens if the target is lies face down.
+Successful aimed shot to the eyes while the target isn't facing attacker will always turn into headshot, the same happens if the target is lies face down.
 Instead of groin, shots and melee hits from the back or rears will hit the torso or one of the legs.
-- The position of body parts (and accordingly, the possibility of hit them) changes depending on the animation of the target (if it lies and facing the sky/floor, lies on its side, etc.)
+- The position of body parts (and accordingly, the possibility of hit them) changes depending on the animation of the target (if target lies face up or down, lies on its side, etc.)
 - Misses of aimed attacks now have a small chance to hit an adjacent body part.

 Purple highlights new possible targets if shot misses initial target(crosshair).